-See the directory docs/examples/MavenExample/ for examples of the use of Maven build files that run a checker.
+See the directory docs/examples/MavenExample/ for examples of the use of Maven build files that run a checker with JDK 8.
+See the directory docs/examples/MavenExampleJDK11/ for examples of the use of Maven build files that run a checker with JDK 11.
 These examples can be used to verify that Maven is correctly downloading the Checker Framework from the Maven Central Repository and executing it.

-Please note that the -AoutputArgsToFile command-line option (see Section 31.11.4) and shorthands for built-in checkers (see Section 2.2.5) are not available when following these instructions.
+Please note that the -AoutputArgsToFile command-line option (see Section 31.12.4) and shorthands for built-in checkers (see Section 2.2.5) are not available when following these instructions.
 Both these features are available only when a checker is launched via checker.jar such as when \$CHECKERFRAMEWORK/checker/bin/javac is run.
 The instructions in this section bypass checker.jar and cause the compiler to run a checker as an annotation processor directly.